Microsoft-Web/NodeCamp/Presentation/IntroToExpress/IntroToExpress/Demo.md

 	_Showing the users.js file_

-1. Display Jade views inside views folder.
+1. Display the Jade views in the views folder.

 	> **Speaking point:** Note how we access the **#{title}** parameter passed in by the index route.